kdave123/flask-keras-upload-images-docnet/README.md

 Using FLask on Jupyter Notebook

-Upload images or capture from webcam (q to select  webcam frame)
+1.Upload images or capture from webcam (q to select  webcam frame and end webcam)

-Inference( Keras pretrained model)
+2.Inference( Load Keras pretrained model)

-OCR on Documents ( Try to extract Number ,currently only for Aadhar)
+3.OCR on Documents ( Try to extract Number ,currently only for Aadhar)

-Display classification results to HTML page
+4.Display classification results to HTML page